 I am often asked about the potential dangers of hurricanes, tornadoes, and other natural disasters in regards to investing in single-family rental homes.

-How insurance handles property damage
+How insurance handles property damage when natural disasters hit

 Pay attention to is how insurance handles damage from such events.
 For example, despite hurricanes being more frequent in recent years, their coverage by insurance is still quite good, so that minimizes risk greatly.
 We are always here to help you assess the fine print, too.